solana-foundation/developer-content/content/guides/games/game-sdks.md

 transactions, a great game developer community has formed around it.

 Here you can find details about the Solana game development SDKs available within the ecosystem.
-All the SDKs, except [Game Shift](#solana-game-shift), are open source and community built.
+All the SDKs, except [GameShift](#solana-game-shift), are open source and community built.
 If you are working on a SDK yourself feel free to open a PR to this page and add it.

 ## Unity SDK

 The Unity game engine is known for its beginner friendly approach and cross platform support including WebGL, iOS, and Android.
-Build once export everywhere.
+Build once, export everywhere.

 - [Docs](https://docs.magicblock.gg/introduction)